CONSUMER MEDICINE INFORMATION

 Weight - your doctor may suggest losing some weight to help your condition.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking PRABEZ.
+PRABEZ is usually well tolerated but tell your doctor or pharmacist as soon as possible if you do not feel well while you

 PRABEZ helps most people with peptic ulcers or reflux disease, but it may have unwanted side effects in a few people.